 Past ISO transmission plans have reported on FERC Order No. 1000 and the ISO's efforts to address its compliance obligations among its stakeholders and neighboring planning regions.
 FERC issued its final rule in July 201119 thus adopting certain reforms to the electric transmission planning and cost allocation requirements for public utility transmission providers that were established through Order No. 890.
-This new order, while instituting certain requirements to clearly establish regional transmission planning processes, also instituted a requirement to improve coordination across neighboring regional transmission planning processes through procedures for joint evaluation and sharing of information among established transmission planning regions.
-These additional reforms affected the ISO's existing regional transmission planning process and directed the ISO to collaborate with neighboring transmission utility providers and planning regions across the Western Interconnection to develop a coordinated process for considering interregional projects.
+This new order, while instituting certain requirements to clearly establish regional transmission planning processes, also instituted a requirement to improve coordination across neighboring regional transmission planning processes through procedures for joint evaluation and sharing of information among established transmission planning process and directed the ISO's existing regional transmission utility providers and planning regions across the Western Interconnection to develop a coordinated process for considering interregional projects.
 These regional and interregional reforms were designed to work together to ensure an opportunity for more transmission projects to be considered in transmission planning processes on an open and non-discriminatory basis both within planning regions and across multiple planning regions.